artyom-mameev/fast-study-notes/README.md

 ### Undo changes

-Addition of an element can be cancelled by using the "Undo" button.
+The addition of an element can be canceled by using the "Undo" button.

 ### Saving the document